Skip to content

 Connect mail clients to an Agent Account

-Agent Accounts are primarily API-driven, but you can also expose an account over IMAP and SMTP submission so end users (or you, for debugging) can connect a standard mail client like Outlook, Apple Mail, or Thunderbird.
-IMAP and the API read and write the same mailbox — a flag change, folder move, or delete through either surface is visible to the other within seconds.
+Agent Accounts are primarily API-driven, but you can also expose an account over IMAP and SMTP submission so people (or you, for debugging) can connect a standard mail client like Outlook, Apple Mail, or Thunderbird.
+IMAP and the API read and write the same mailbox: a flag change, folder move, or delete through either surface is visible to the other within seconds.

 Use protocol-level access when you want: